danielstocks/webcloud/pages/blog/2020-03-12-nextjs-without-client-side-react.md

 </html>
 ```

-The end result is pretty cool.
-I get a HTML page that is server-side rendered with React, generated from a Markdown file.
-Things like code syntax highlighting is done on the server, so need need for a client-side runtime.
+The end result is pretty cool: I get a HTML page that is server-side rendered with React, generated from a Markdown file.
+Things like code syntax highlighting is done on the server, so no need for a client-side runtime.

 I'm using [Fela](http://fela.js.org/) for CSS-in-JS so that the critical amount of CSS needed to render a specific page is inline directly in the head.
 This means a HTML page that is entirely self-contained, no external CSS or JavaScript files required, only a single request!